jsconf/2014.jsconf.eu/_posts/2014-09-02-accepting-applications.md

 {% include header.md %}

-We have now opened our application for as our Diverity Attendee Tickets. **If you would like to apply**, fill out our [three question application](https://docs.google.com/forms/d/1DW0Fudmcnw5Swr-CX1Kipm7qhsIrQieIxZLWt6SKREU/viewform).
+We have now opened our application for our Diverity Attendee Tickets. **If you would like to apply**, fill out our [three question application](https://docs.google.com/forms/d/1DW0Fudmcnw5Swr-CX1Kipm7qhsIrQieIxZLWt6SKREU/viewform).

-As previously announced, this year we offered five **Super Golden Diversity Supporter** tickets for sale.
+As previously announced, this year we are offering five **Super Golden Diversity Supporter** tickets for sale.
 We talked about the motivation for this inititive in [a post a couple weeks ago](http://2014.jsconf.eu/news/2014/08/15/diversity-tickets.html).

 So far, we have sold two such tickets.
 Huge thank yous to:

 - [Travis CI](https://travis-ci.org/), our hometown friends behind everyone’s favourite continuous intergration service
-- [Mike West](https://twitter.com/mikewest), who bought a stand-alone Diversity Support Only Ticket.
+- [Mike West](https://twitter.com/mikewest), who bought a stand-alone Diversity Support-Only Ticket.
 Thank you, Mike!

 We will notify recipients of the tickets as soon as possible, and others will remain on a waiting list in case we sell the three remaining Diversity Supporter tickets.